TrespH/PolimiRoboticsProjects/README.md

   - Use two 2D LiDAR scans and robot odometry from a ROS bag to reconstruct an environment map
   - Data topics: `/scan_back`, `/scan_front`, `/odometry`, `/tf`, `/tf_static`
   - Merge the two lasers for 360° coverage and **filter out points belonging to the robot**
+  - At first, we used the [gmapping](https://wiki.ros.org/gmapping) package, which works on a Grid-based Rao-Blackwellized Particle Filter SLAM; then, we tried to improve our mapping by the [slam-toolbox](https://github.com/SteveMacenski/slam_toolbox) package, which exploits the power of Pose Graph SLAM, with slightly better results, tuning the numerous parameters by trial-and-error
-  - Export the map as a `.png` image and a `.yaml` file.
+  - Export the map as pgm, .png images and as .data, .posegraph and .yaml files

 - **Task 2: Navigation**
   - Simulate the robot in Stage using the generated map.
   - Setup navigation stack to localize and plan using the static map.
   - Drive to goals loaded from a CSV file, published via a custom node using ROS actions.
-  - Visualize in RViz: robot, map, TFs, particle cloud (AMCL), paths, goals.
+  - Visualize in RViz: robot, map, TFs, particle cloud (AMCL), paths, goals (you can also manually send goals via the Navigation toolset).

 ### How to Run